dfinity/motoko/doc/md/writing-motoko/actors-async.md

   bump : shared () -> async Nat;
 }
 ```

+Unlike objects and modules, actors can only expose functions, and these functions must be `shared`.
+For now, the only place shared functions can be declared is in the body of an actor or actor class.
+Despite this restriction, shared functions are still first-class values in Motoko and can be passed as arguments or results, and stored in data structures.

 The `shared` modifier is required on every member of an actor.
 Motoko both elides them on display and allows you to omit them when authoring an actor type.